-Furthermore, when we are redeemed by a partner, we strive to generate exit premiums on both preferred and common equity.
+Furthermore, when we are redeemed by a partner, we strive to generate exit premiums on both our preferred and common equity.
 We are now relying on increased collars (an agreed-upon "collar" on our Distribution limits the extent to which the Distribution resets up or down each year), increased use of common equity and higher premiums on exit to generate additional returns.
 In turn, these premiums on exit then provide a source of funding for new investments.
 The addition of common equity in our investment structure provides an opportunity to participate in higher potential returns on exit, as compared to our capped preferred equity.
 Our common equity investments are also expected to increase cashflow through sharing in additional common equity distributions.
+In addition, third party asset management initiatives provide Alaris with additional revenue streams through management fees and, subject to performance hurdles, a share of the profits that may be achieved by third party investors on exit of these investments.